 Agra Ventures Issues Shares as Regular Payment of Partial Amount of Interest on Debt

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. (“AGRA” or the “Company”) (CSE: AGRA) (Frankfurt: PU31) (OTCPK: AGFAF), a growth-oriented and diversified company focused on the international cannabis industry, announces that its Board of Directors has approved the Company’s issuance of 911,950 common shares (the “Shares”) at a deemed price of approximately $0.05 per Share as payment of the portion of the quarterly amount of interest due in Shares on a loan entered into in December of 2020.
+VANCOUVER, British Columbia, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. ("AGRA" or the "Company") AGRA PU31 AGFAF, a growth-oriented and diversified company focused on the international cannabis industry, announces that its Board of Directors has approved the Company's issuance of 911,950 common shares (the "Shares") at a deemed price of approximately $0.05 per Share as payment of the portion of the quarterly amount of interest due in Shares on a loan entered into in December of 2020.
 All Shares issued will be subject to a minimum hold period of four months and one day from the date of issuance.

 About Agra Ventures Ltd.